-The name "Bagacum" suggests that the first inhabitants spoke a Celtic language, but it is not entirely clear when these people settled over there.
-There are several Late Iron finds, but it is certainly possible that the Romans, after exterminating the Nervii (who suffered heavily in the battle at the river Sabis), repopulated the area.
-That would not be unique: Tongeren, Cologne, and Nijmegen are other examples of towns with no ethnic continuity from the Iron Age to the Early Roman Period.
+The solution may be that Bavay is a continuation of an earlier settlement: about twenty kilometers to the south lies Avesnelles-Flaumont, which may have been an earlier capital of the Nervians.
+It is certainly possible that the Romans, after exterminating the Nervians (who suffered heavily in the battle at the Sabis), repopulated the area.
+That would not be unique: Tongeren, Cologne, and Nijmegen are other examples of towns with no continuity from the Iron Age to the Early Roman Period.

 - the east-northeast to Tongeren and Cologne (the so-called "Chaussée Brunehaut"),